-NOTE: If you already have a property, start with my ADVERTISING post and go from there.
+NOTE: If you already own a property, start with my ADVERTISING post and go from there.

 This is where it all starts.
-Join me as I take you back to our beginning as we started our own journey to become vacation rental owners.
+Join me as I take you back to when we started our own journey to become vacation rental property owners.

 Here's where it starts to get real.
 I share the approach we took to estimate the profitability of our property.
-I also discuss a sample template that we used to help validate our property.
+I also discuss a sample template that we used to help validate and estimate cash flow for our property.

 Whether your property is down the street or miles away, never underestimate the value a realtor can bring to the table.
-Here I also cover several considerations when selecting a vacation rental property.
+But what should you look for in a realtor?
+In this post I also cover several considerations when selecting a vacation rental property.

 You have many things to consider when deciding on the right vacation rental property.
-One decision you might face is what to do with future bookings the property already has.
+One decision you might face is what to do with existing future bookings.

 These are the building blocks to get you started.
-In this post I will walk you through setting up your social image and creating your first post.
+In this post I will walk you through considerations for setting up your social image, your branding, and creating your first post.

-This is a basic introduction to the most popular booking platforms and how to quickly get up and running.
+This is a basic introduction to the most popular booking platforms and how to quickly get your listing up and running.